-- 4.1 This policy was reviewed and adapted in response to curricular changes which were informed by the school's data. - Staff were consulted during INSET. - Pupils were consulted through a pupil survey and the School Council - Parents were consulted via parent coffee morning. - Governors were consulted during governing body meetings.
+- 4.1 This policy was reviewed and adapted in response to curricular changes which were informed by the school's data. - Staff were consulted during INSET. - Pupils were consulted through pupil voice and the School Council - Governors were consulted during governing body meetings.